ebaymademepoor/django_milestone_project_myTeam/README.md

 it has been used to successfully manage the data and the route information, it is then passed to the postToDatabase() function for processing.
-The relevant django view will then handle the data and once information is passed back from the backend, this fuction will handle feedback to the user or the required subsequent actions accordingly, dependant on the type of request and the outcome of it.
+The relevant django view will then handle the data and once information is passed back from the backend, this function will handle feedback to the user or the required subsequent actions accordingly, dependant on the type of request and the outcome of it.

 This all helps keep the code tidy and working together with the sole reason